 Warning: This post contains spoilers about the Marvel Cinematic Universe.

-New TV spots include fresh footage of The Sandman, Electro, and Lizard in action, and they tease a grim fate for Mary Jane, and see Peter Parker apologize to the people of New York City.
+A ton of TV spots include fresh footage of The Sandman, Electro, and Lizard in action, tease a grim fate for Mary Jane, and see Peter Parker apologize to the people of New York City.

 Exactly one month before release, the official Spider-Man: No Way Home trailer hit the internet.
 As has been rumored for months, Doc Ock, the Green Goblin, and Electro all make appearances.
 But there are also glimpses of The Sandman and Lizard, suggesting this multiverse problem has really gotten out of hand.